rociogoni14/2023.djangocon.eu/_pages/terms.md

 ### Substitution of participants

 Substitutions may be made at any time and without any fees.
-They have to be requested by sending an email to bpm2020@us.es at least 24 hours before the event begins.
+They have to be requested by sending an email to resinas@us.es at least 24 hours before the event begins.

 ### Cancellation / Reimbursement Policy

-All refund and cancellation requests must be sent to bpm2020@us.es.
-There will be no refund after July 24, 2020, including non-arrivals.
+All refund and cancellation requests must be sent to resinas@us.es.
+There will be no refund after July 24, 2025, including non-arrivals.
 Note that if you are an author and cancel your publication fee, the articles included in it will not be presented at the conference nor included in the proceedings.

 ### Privacy